 Understanding the Statute of Limitations

-Another legal concept to be familiar with is Texas’ statute of limitations for personal injury cases, which is two years.
-This means that you have two years from the date of your accident to actually sue.
+Generally, Texas has a two-year statute of limitations for personal injury cases.
+This means that you generally have two years from the date of your accident to sue.

-A McAllen car wreck lawyer can help explain any additional legal approaches, items, or terms that may be relevant to your case.
+A McAllen car wreck lawyer can help explain any additional legal approaches, items, or terms relevant to your case.

 How Were You Injured?

-It’s vital to document how your injuries have affected you in the past, how they are currently affecting you, and how they are expected to affect you in the future.
-That’s because your McAllen car crash lawsuit will likely be your only shot to receive compensation.
+It’s vital to document how your severe injuries have affected you since the auto accident, how they currently affect you, and how they are expected to affect you in the future.
+Your McAllen car crash lawsuit will likely be your only shot to receive compensation.

 Some examples of injuries that car accident victims commonly suffer include the following: